-They seem to think that baby play gyms or baby bouncers are for babies – that is not for them!
+Many 5-month-old babies are getting a bit picky about their activities.
+They seem to think that baby play gyms or baby bouncers are for babies – that is not for them! :-)

-They want to be where you are, eat what you eat and do what you do.
+They want to be where you are, eat what you eat, and do what you do.

-Not much adult time when the baby is awake.
+This is not a period of a lot of adult time when the baby is awake.
 But they still sleep a lot!

-Many 5 months old babies are also old enough to enjoy a trip to the playground both to watch other children and to try the swing (if it has a high back for support).
+Now is a good time for you and your baby to start getting together with other parents and babies.
+Baby swim classes can be great fun for example.
+Many 5 months old babies are also old enough to enjoy a trip to the playground both to watch other children and to try the swing themselves (if it has a high back for support).

 A bit surprising maybe, but some babies already experience their first round of separation anxiety.
 Remember that you can never spoil a baby by carrying him!